finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group.
     String code = "code_example"; // String | The code of the portfolio group.
 Together with the scope this uniquely identifies   the portfolio group.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve relationship.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve relationships.
 Defaults to return the latest LUSID AsAt time if not specified.
     String filter = "filter_example"; // String | Expression to filter relationships.
 Users should provide null or empty string for this field until further notice.
     List<String> identifierTypes = Arrays.asList(); // List<String> | Identifier types (as property keys) used for referencing Persons or Legal Entities.
 These can be specified from the 'Person' or 'LegalEntity' domains and have the format {domain}/{scope}/{code}, for example   'Person/CompanyDetails/Role'.
 An Empty array may be used to return all related Entities. try {
-      ResourceListOfRelationship result = apiInstance.getPortfolioGroupRelationships(scope, code, effectiveAt, asAt, filter, identifierTypes);
+      ResourceListOfRelationship result = apiInstance.getPortfolioGroupRelationships(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .filter(filter)
+            .identifierTypes(identifierTypes)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#getPortfolioGroupRelationships");